beatboxchad/nm4p_website/README.md

 ### Updates from the Community

 - [ ] regular blog where orgs can post updates
 	- [x] posts datastructure
-	- [ ] layout for posts
+	- [x] layout for posts
+	- [ ] display list an

+#### design thoughts

+the latest update from each org should be displayed (excerpt only) click to see full update.

+then a list of all posts

 ## Brass Band

-- [ ] Upcoming Rehearsals and Shows
+- [x] Upcoming Rehearsals and Shows

 ### Rep List

 - [ ] Current rep
 - [ ] not started
 - [ ] learning
-- [ ] Chart finder at the bottom

-Chart finder:
-song v part v transposition v clef v

 ### Song Pages